 Harry Palmer, the tough sailor, is all beefcake, with the slender hips and broad shoulders of a Tom of Finland fantasy.

-The Bettie Page revival was almost entirely ignited by Dave Stevens' homage character of her in his 1980's "The Rocketeer" comics.
+The Bettie Page revival was almost entirely ignited by Dave Stevens' homage character of her in his classic 1980s "The Rocketeer" comics.
 Michael did a playful nudge at his good friend by flipping the script with Brucilla.

 Mary Medea and the rest of the Medea family grew up on the Barkly Ranch in New Wyoming's desert plains.
 This is a wink at the Barkley family from the western TV series, "The Big Valley" (1965-69), which was headed by bold Barbara Stanwyck.